Techniques for learning sparse Pauli-Lindblad noise models: Conclusions

 \section{Conclusions}

 We have shown how the combined use of graph coloring and covering arrays gives rise to an elegant protocol for basis selection in the learning of sparse Pauli-Lindblad noise models.
 Complementary to this we have introduced Pauli-rotation twirls and shown how they can be used to reduce the number of unique fidelities in Pauli noise channels.
 Together, these techniques enable the practical learning of noise models for highly-connected qubit topologies with added connections to model crosstalk between known qubit pairs.
 Based on the the covering array sizes listed in Table~\ref{Table:CAN}, we can learn two-local noise model for Pauli-twirled channels even when the qubit topology has a chromatic number up to twenty by leveraging the covering array in~\cite{NUR2004a}.
 Adding a rotation twirl allows us to reduce the alphabet size of the covering arrays, which drastically reduces the required number of learning bases and opens up the avenue to learning three-local noise models.
+Reduction of the number of unique Pauli fidelities by means of the rotation twirl is generally applicable and could be used, for instance, to reduce the number of measurements required for averaged circuit eigenvalue sampling~\cite{FLA2022a,HOC2024DHa}.